Updates

 The difference between key: value and attribute=content is that attributes are your typical HTML attributes!

-There are two important "keys" to have in mind, other than the tags one: title and caption.
+There are three important "keys" to have in mind, other than the tags one: title and caption.

 title: Title of Image